The Effect of Time Series Distance Functions on Functional Climate Networks: Conclusions

 \section{Conclusions}

-In this paper, we analyzed the influence of 29 different time series distance functions on the topology of climate networks.
-We started by verifying how the edge density $p$ affects the networks.
-When $p \leq 0.0004$, only a few very similar nodes are connected and the networks present many components.
-On the other hand, when $p \geq 0.01$ the networks become densely connected and even not very similar nodes are connected.
-The interval $0.0004 \leq p \leq 0.1$ is a transition phase where the networks become connected.
-These edge densities generate connected networks that contains only the strongest edges.
-We consider that this interval is relevant for the study of climate networks using this dataset.
-These networks present small-world properties and have a degree distribution that decays faster than a power law distribution.
+In this work, we have analyzed the effect of 29 different time series distance functions on the topology of functional climate networks.
+We have started by studying how the edge density $p$ affects the resulting network topology.
+When $p \lesssim 0.0004$, only a few very similar nodes are connected and the networks present many components.
+On the other hand, when $p \gtrsim 0.01$ the networks become densely connected and even not very similar nodes are mutually linked.
+The interval $0.0004 \lesssim p \lesssim 0.1$ manifests a transition phase where the networks get more and more connected.
+We consider this interval as relevant for the study of climate networks, at least for the specific dataset employed in our work.
+The resulting networks exhibit a (likely geometrically induced) small-world effect and have a degree distribution that decays faster than a power law distribution.

-The great majority of papers in the literature use the Pearson correlation coefficient, covariance or cross-correlation to measure similarity between time series.
-We show in this paper that these measures generate similar networks.
-Our results also show that other distance functions generate different topologies.
-If these network are small-world and their topologies are distinct, so the long-range connections responsible for this effect tend to be different.
-In fact, we observed that distinct distance functions can capture different teleconnection patterns.
-Teleconnections have an import role in climate systems since they generally represent energy propagation between remote regions \citep{dong15} and can be used to weather prediction \citep{alexander02,boers19}.
-Although the structure of several teleconnections patterns has been known, the reasons why they emerge is not well understood \citep{nigam15}.
+A large body of previous studies have used the Pearson correlation coefficient, covariance or cross-correlation to measure similarity between time series.
+We have shown here that these measures generate similar networks.
+Our results also demonstrate that other distance functions are capable of generating different network topologies.
+As all these networks exhibit similar small-world characteristics, yet with distinct topologies, the long-range connections responsible for this effect tend to be different.

+It is important to remember that, although we found evidences of small-worldness for almost all distance functions, this effect may be biased by the network construction process \cite{hlinka17}, which represents a limitation in the methodology here proposed.
+Nevertheless, we have observed that distinct distance functions can capture different teleconnection patterns.
+These teleconnections play an import role in the climate system since they generally represent energy transfer between remote regions \cite{dong15} and can be used for improving statistical weather forecasts at various time scales \cite{alexander02,boers19}.
+Although the structure of several teleconnections patterns has been known, the reasons why they emerge are not always well understood \cite{nigam15}.